 In this program, you will take intensive Chinese language class each morning, and participate in cultural activities during several afternoons per week.
 You will be learning alongside international students from all over the world.

-The program offers both a four-week option and a five-week option.
-The suggested credit for the four-week program is 3 semester credits or 5 quarter credits, and the suggested credit for the five-week program is 4 semester credits or 6 quarter credits.
+The suggested credit for this four-week program is 3 semester credits or 5 quarter credits.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 For more information, visit the Study China Summer Program website.